 Make a new submission to the Short Topical Reviews section.

 Word limit: 1000 words.
 Reviews of books, films, exhibits, and other academic productions should assess the work’s contributions to ethnobiological scholarship, theory, and/or application.
 We are looking for lively, insightful, and conceptual reviews that go beyond mere description of contents.
 Writing styles may be creative and personal.
 Review essays addressing two or more works are welcomed, but should have a clear conceptual rationale for grouping the particular items.
 In such cases, length limits may be relaxed if warranted by the quality of the analyses or critique presented.
 A list of available books for review can be found at: Books For Review.
-If you would like to review materials not on this list, please contact the book review editor, Felice Wyndham, with your ideas.
+If you would like to review materials not on this list, please contact the book review editor, Cory Whitney, with your ideas.

 Make a new submission to the Reviews section.